artemnew233/programming-part-1/lab03/lab03_1/Lab 03_01 — Lab Work Report.md

 - I observed that the program prints only the final value `E(x)` and does not display intermediate variables (`a`, `b`, `c`, `d`, `e`) during normal runs.

-- I entered a non-numeric string to test input handling: `scanf` accepted nothing meaningful and the program did not detect malformed input (no error message appeared).

-- I also noticed `math.h` is included but no math functions from it are used in this code as executed.

 ### DOD:

 - **Domain:** \